Zekfad/weak_cache/README.md

 Weak cache is a `Map` implementation that uses `WeakReference`s for holding values and `Finalizer` to manage it's storage.

-You can use it to cache data (e.g. API responses) for a small amount of time (until next garbage collection cycle).
+You can use it to cache data for a small amount of time until next garbage collection cycle.

+> Note: Values cannot be numbers, strings, booleans, records, `null`,
+> `dart:ffi` pointers, `dart:ffi` structs, or `dart:ffi` unions.

 ## Features